ArfaaTaj-savas/CYBER-SECURITY-INTERNSHIP/Task - 2/README.md

-# Phishing Email Analysis Report
+# Task 2: Phishing Email Analysis Report

 ## 1. Objective
 The objective of this task was to analyze a sample email file (`.eml`) to identify its characteristics and determine if it was a phishing attempt.